Updated: Feb 5

 Imagine a Middle Eastern man.
-A man claiming to be the Messiah, King of the Jews, in a town they rejected him.
-In fact, they wanted him killed.
+A man claiming to be the Messiah, King of the Jews, living in a town where they rejected him — in fact, they wanted him killed.

-By now, the teachers of the law and the whole Sanhedrin have decided Jesus’ outcome, and the conversation shifts to invite Jesus a chance to speak and save himself before Pilate.
+By now, the teachers of the law and the whole Sanhedrin have decided Jesus’ outcome, and the conversation shifts to give him a chance to speak and save himself before Pilate.

-The control of the conversation shifts once again, when Pilate then offers the crowd a say, asking them questions he already knew the answers to.
+The control of the conversation shifts once again, when Pilate then offers the crowd a say, asking them questions he already knows the answers to.

 “Do you want me to release to you the king of the Jews?”

 “What shall I do, then, with the one you call the king of the Jews?”